Lynn Truell: Awards and recognition

 Perko-Truell was nominated multiple times for Best Drummer at the Bay Area and California Music Awards.
 She was named one of the top 100 drums of alternative rock by Spin magazine.

 Personal life

 Perko-Truell was raised in Palo Alto, Seattle, Los Angeles, and Miami.
 She moved to Reno, Nevada at the age of 13 where she would eventually join her first band.
-She is currently married and lives with three children in Denver, Colorado.
+She currently resides in Denver, Colorado.